Bachelor of Arts, Justice Studies

 In order to graduate from the School of Criminal Justice, all undergraduate students must complete the following requirements:

-- Successful completion of at least 120 degree credits
+- Successful completion of 120 degree credits

 - Successful completion of the college’s core curriculum

 - Successful completion of one of the major programs of study

 - Successful completion of a second concentration

 - Successful completion of the writing intensive requirement